mediafly/extensions-documentation/extensions.md

 ### Control

 When a user plugs into an HDMI dongle or connects via AirPlay, they can change the app to run in Second Screen mode.
 When in this mode, the app can paint a canvas that uses the entire screen resolution (whereas, Mirroring mode restricts the TV/projector to a 4x3 output and adds black bars on the left and right).

-TODO: Add screenshots of what this looks like

 To support this mode in an Extension, the Extension must do a few things.